Does CBD Work for Lupus?

 Continuous consumption of the drug may lead to osteoporosis and may increase the risk of infections, especially on open wounds(9).

 Medical professionals recommend immunosuppressants to those who have severe lupus cases but cannot take higher doses of steroids.
-Immunosuppressants lower the immune system activity.
+Immunosuppressants lower the immune system’s activity that is attacking an individual’s tissues.

 Lupus patients who are taking these drugs might have higher chances of developing other infections, like shingles, and severe diseases, like cancer(10).